BU-ISCIII/iskylims/README.md

 For any problems or bug reporting please post us an [issue](https://github.com/BU-ISCIII/iSkyLIMS/issues)

 ## iSkyLIMS Demo
-iSkyLIMS demo is available for your convenience, in a virtual machine image, running on VirtualBox.
+iSkyLIMS demo is available for your convenience, in a virtual machine image, running on VirtualBox and as a Singularity container.
-Download the VM image using with your favorite ftp client with the following information:
+Download the VM image and/or the container using with your favorite ftp client with the following information:

 ```
 Server: sftpbioinfo.isciii.es